privacyidea/privacyidea/doc/policies/index.rst

      other characters could be created.

 **description**
-    Use this to describe your policy in more detail
+    Use this to describe your policy in more detail.

 **scope**